balanced/www.balancedpayments.com/contents/payouts.md

 bankAcctInfo:
   title: Test Bank Account Form
-  subtitle: Balanced validates routing numbers in real time.
+  subtitle: Balanced validates routing numbers in real time.<br/>Enter in a routing number below to test this out.
   bottom: Funds will appear in the bank account in 1 business day.
   list:
     - title: Account Holder's Name